Civil War on the Don: Socio–political situation

 In the first months after the October Revolution, the anti–Bolshevik forces did not have significant social support, so their attempts to organize resistance to Soviet Power in the Cossack Regions were comparatively weak.

 The situation on the Don during this period was extremely contradictory.
 The main cities were dominated by an "outsiders" population, alien to the indigenous population of the Don both in their composition, lifestyle, and political sentiments.
 Here, especially in Rostov and Taganrog, socialist parties dominated, distrusting the Cossack authorities.
 The Mensheviks were numerically dominant in all the councils of the Don Oblast, the central bureaus of trade unions and in many Soviets, and even if they gave way to the Socialist Revolutionaries somewhere, they still occupied leadership positions.
 The working population of the Taganrog District supported the Bolsheviks.
 In the northern part of the Taganrog District there were coal mines and pits of the southern protrusion of the Donets Basin.
-Rostov became the center of protest by out–of–towners against "Cossack dominance".
+Rostov became the center of protest by outlanders against "Cossack dominance".
 Local Bolshevik leaders could count on the support of soldiers from the reserve regiment stationed in the city.
 The Don moderate Social Democrats, as well as those in the center, were not united in their assessment of the Petrograd Uprising and its consequences.
 The Chairman of the Novocherkassk Menshevik Committee, Aleksandr Samokhin, expressing the general opinion of the Don Menshevik Defenders, said that he considered it impossible to participate in the Soviets that had taken a hostile position towards the Constituent Assembly.
 At the same time, the Bolsheviks of the Rostov–Nakhichevan Council of Workers' and Soldiers' Deputies created the Military Revolutionary Committee.